 2025 Missouri Open Pro Final Offers Thrilling Finish

-PRO FInaliSTS GREG CLOUSE AND DYLAN GOODWIN
+/PRO FInaliSTS GREG CLOUSE AND DYLAN GOODWIN

 In the Pro/Gold division, the top two finishers from each block advanced to the Pro playoff, while the third and fourth place finishers moved on to the Gold division playoff.
-Ron Millican rolled to a 4-0 record in Block A to claim the top spot, while there was a tie for second place with Steve Jackson and Matt Griffith both having 2-2 records.
-Jackson had the head-to-head win in block to break the tie for second place.
-There was a delay and discussion about the MCA event tiebreaker process as the event announcement didn’t include the tiebreaker rules.
+Ron Millican rolled to a 4-0 record in Block A to claim the top spot, while there was a tie for second place with Steve Jackson and Matt Griffith having 2-2 records.
+Jackson had the head-to-head win in the block to break the tie for second place.
+There was a delay and discussion about the MCA event tiebreaker process, as the event announcement didn’t include the tiebreaker rules.
 That was an error on the part of the event director and the information will be posted in the future.

-Block B was more straight forward with Dylan Goodwin posting 4-0 record and Greg Clouse going 3-1 for second place.
+Block B was more straight forward with Dylan Goodwin posting a 4-0 record and Greg Clouse going 3-1 for second place.

 Gold Division